 This report presents to Councillors an opportunity to review the Councillor Code of Conduct.
-The draft Code has been prepared in accordance with statutory requirements of the Local Government Act 1989 (the Act) following recent reforms arising from the Local Government Amendment (Improved Governance) Act 2015.
-Councils are required to review and make the necessary amendments to their codes by 4 July 2016.
+The draft Code has been prepared in accordance with statutory requirements of the Act and following consultation with Councillors.

 RECOMMENDATION

 - 1. That Council adopt the draft Councillor Code of Conduct (the Code) shown at Appendix A; - 2.
 Each Councillor affix their signature to the Code; and - 3.
 Within one month of the adoption of the Code, each Councillor make a declaration before the Chief Executive Officer stating that they will abide by the Code.